 DYWR.HUB People

-Dr Alicja Pawluczuk [Research Fellow at the INCLUDE+] has over a decade of experience in co-designing, facilitating, and evaluating digital inclusion, digital literacy and ICT-enabled and/or focused education programmes in the UK and internationally.
+Dr Alicja Pawluczuk [Research Fellow at the INCLUDE+ and Founder of the Digital Youth Work Research Hub] has over a decade of experience in co-designing, facilitating, and evaluating digital inclusion, digital literacy and ICT-enabled and/or focused education programmes in the UK and internationally.
 Alicja has experience working both on high-level digital development programmes (e.g. United Nations University, ITU, EQUALS-EU, Council of Europe, USAID) as well as smaller-scale community-led projects (e.g. digital literacy workshops, digital rights).
 She has a track record of peer-reviewed publications and cross-disciplinary public engagement activities.
 Her research has informed a number of international policy-making efforts and recommendations in the context of digital inclusion.The key areas of her expertise include digital inclusion, gender digital divide, digital youth work, and digital and data literacy.

 Lotte Vermeire is a PhD researcher in communication sciences at imec‐SMIT, Vrije Universiteit Brussel in Belgium.
 She is part of the Digital Inclusion and Citizen Engagement and Media, Marketing, and User Experience units.
 Her research looks into digital and data literacy, digital youth work, and digital inclusion.
 Her PhD project focusses ondigitally inclusive initiatives aimed at improving data literacy in both formal and non‐formal educational settings.